The-Academic-Observatory/observatory-platform/docs/tutorials/workflow/step_by_step.md

 ### Testing workflow tasks
 To run and test a workflow task, the `run_task` method can be used within an `ObservatoryEnvironment`.

-The ObservatoryEnvironment is used to simulate the Airflow environment, to ensure that a workflow can be run from end to end it creates additional resources such as storage buckets and BigQuery datasets.
+The ObservatoryEnvironment is used to simulate the Airflow environment.

-Creating the Observatory Environment involves:
+To ensure that a workflow can be run from end to end the Observatory Environment creates additional resources, it will:
-* Creating a temporary local directory.
+* Create a temporary local directory.
-* Setting the OBSERVATORY_HOME environment variable.
+* Set the OBSERVATORY_HOME environment variable.
-* Initialising a temporary Airflow database.
+* Initialise a temporary Airflow database.
-* Creating download and transform Google Cloud Storage buckets.
+* Create download and transform Google Cloud Storage buckets.
-* Creating BigQuery dataset(s).
+* Create BigQuery dataset(s).
-* Creating default Airflow Variables:
+* Create default Airflow Variables:
     * AirflowVars.DATA_PATH
     * AirflowVars.PROJECT_ID
     * AirflowVars.DATA_LOCATION
     * AirflowVars.DOWNLOAD_BUCKET
     * AirflowVars.TRANSFORM_BUCKET.
-* Creating an ObservatoryApiEnvironment.
+* Create an ObservatoryApiEnvironment.
-* Starting an Elastic environment.
+* Start an Elastic environment.
-* Cleaning up all resources when the environment is closed.
+* Clean up all resources when the environment is closed.

 Note that if the unit test is stopped with a forced interrupt, the code block to clean up the created storage buckets and datasets will not be executed and those resources will have to be manually removed.